 Rather, the composite part was being abraded using a stearate-free sandpaper after the mold-release to remove residual silicone on the composite.
 On the surface, this would seem like a beneficial step but--no so fast.

 Downline in production, the failure rate in bonding these presumed-to-be prepared pieces was exceeding acceptable SRR (rework) time, resulting in a loss of productivity in manufacturing.

 So, what was going on in the process that was resulting in failure, despite the materials being abraded after mold-release?
 That’s where the Surface Analyst and our lab team came in.

-Our Materials & Process team here at BTG Labs got down to business discovering the inner workings of the customer’s surface preparation processes.
+THE CAUSE Our Materials & Process team here at BTG Labs got down to business discovering the inner workings of the customer’s surface preparation processes.
 So, when it came to performing the material system analysis using thorough and objective research, what did they conclude?

-Using the data gained from research performed in the lab on their material system, the customer realized that the amount of abrasion taking place was simply not adequate to maximize bond strength.
+THE SOLUTION Using the data gained from research performed in the lab on their material system, the customer realized that the amount of abrasion taking place was simply not adequate to maximize bond strength.

 Furthermore, the customer had been leaving out a crucial step in the composite surface preparation process, which determined the effectiveness of any level of abrasion, in general.

 New light was shined on an assumed-to-be adequate process, and by switching to a rougher grit sandpaper, it was determined using the Surface Analyst that the optimal contact angle could finally be achieved.
 The research also allowed the customer to avoid over-processing, and tailor their process to achieve the exact measurement range to produce high-quality, and lasting composite bonds.